kopia/kopia/site/content/docs/Getting started/_index.md

 }
 ```

-## Mounting Snapshots
+#### Mounting Snapshots and Restoring Files/Directories from Snapshots

-We can [mount](../mounting/) the directory in a local filesystem and examine it using regular file commands to examine the contents.
+We can [mount](../mounting/) the contents of a snapshot as a local filesystem and examine it using regular file commands to examine the contents using the `kopia mount` command:
-This is currently the recommended way of restoring files from snapshots.

 ```shell
 $ mkdir /tmp/mnt